 The optimal number of reps per set to achieve maximum muscle growth is a fiercely debated and disputed subject amongst the bodybuilding community.

 If you go to any popular bodybuilding forum and ask, “What’s the best rep range for muscle growth?” you’ll have a variety of different numbers thrown at you, and you’ll end up even more confused than before you asked.

 Everyone seems have their own “expert” opinion on the “perfect” rep range for muscle growth.

-But what rep range should you really be training in to maximise muscle growth?
+So, back to the question – what rep range should you really be training in to maximize muscle growth?

-The truth is, muscle growth can be achieved by training within more than one rep range, there’s no “magic” or “perfect” single rep for muscle growth.
+The truth is, muscle growth can be achieved by training within more than one rep range, there’s no “magic” or “perfect” single rep for building muscle.